Xperaz/OOP-Hard-Parts/Notes/7-Subclassing_With_Factory_Functions.md

 ## Factory function approach

-Let's imagine a scenario where we have two type of users, normal user and paid user.
-Both user will have common methods and properties, but paid user will some extra methods and properties. so the paid user is normal user but have extra functionality, so we need to design code to not make break `DRY` principle, by inheriting the normal user methods and properties to paid user. we call that `Subclassing`.
+Let's consider a situation where we have two types of users, namely normal users and paid users.
+Both types of users will have common methods and properties, but paid users will have some additional methods and properties.
+Hence, paid users are similar to normal users but with extra functionality.
+To avoid repeating code and maintaining the `Don't Repeat Yourself` principle, we need to design the code in such a way that the paid user class inherits the methods and properties of the normal user class.
+This process is called `subclassing`.

-- Subclassing in our earlier solution 2
+ **Subclassing in our earlier solution 2**:

-create normal user:
+create a normal user:

 ```
 function userCreator(name, score) {